 Jason Rosenthal has been a Senior Advisor to Silver Lake since 2012.
 He later became an Operating Executive at Silver Lake and returned to his role as a Senior Advisor in 2013.
 He is currently CEO of Lytro, working on the next generation of film and television production with Light Field technology.

 Previously, he was CEO of Ning, where he led the transition from a free, ad-supported service to a premium subscription model.
 Before joining Ning, Mr. Rosenthal held executive positions at HP and Opsware (formerly Loudcloud) and led product teams at Netscape and AOL.

 He began his career working for Rebuild LA, the inner city economic development organization founded by Peter Ueberroth in the wake of the 1992 Los Angeles riots.
 Mr. Rosenthal holds a B.A. in history from Pomona College where he also serves on the board of trustees.
 He received his M.B.A. from the Stanford Graduate School of Business.

 Doug Smith has been a Senior Advisor to Silver Lake since 2016.
 He is Executive Vice President and Co-Founder of Anaplan, a cloud-based business modeling and planning platform for sales, operations and finance.
+Doug currently serves on the board of directors of ServiceMax.
 Previously, he was Global Chief Operating Officer of Capco.
 Prior to Capco, Mr. Smith served as an Operating Partner with Symphony Technology Group.
 Earlier in his career, he held positions including Executive Vice President and Chief Financial Officer of Mercury Interactive, co-head of the software practice at Hambrecht & Quist, and Executive Vice President and Chief Financial Officer of Computervision, where he led the industry’s first $1 billion software buyout.
 Mr. Smith holds an M.A. in International Relations and Affairs from Northeastern University, and a B.A. in Economics from Union College.